Online Algorithms to Schedule a Proportionate Flexible Flow Shop of Batching Machines: Lower Bounds for the Completion Times at each Stage

 Fix $j\in[n]$ and $k\in[s]$ as the maximizers in (\ref{Equ:Sungbound}).
 Applying the recursive definition (\ref{Equ:LowerBound}) with $m_i=1$ for all $i\in[s]$ and $r_j=0$ for all $j\in[n]$, we obtain the following four inequalities.

 Summing up these four inequalities yields that $c^*_{sn}$ is at least as large as the bound (\ref{Equ:Sungbound}) by \citet{SungEtAl:ProblemReduction}.
 Moreover, the following example shows that $c^*_{sn}$ can be strictly larger than (\ref{Equ:Sungbound}).
-Consider a PFB instance with $s=3$ stages consisting of only one machine each.
+Consider a PFB (i.e., only one machine per stage) instance with $s=3$ stages.
 Let $n=6$ be the number of jobs and let $p_1=b_1=1$, $p_2=3$, $b_2=2$, $p_3=5$, and $b_3=3$.
 One can easily check that for this instance the maximum in $(\ref{Equ:Sungbound})$ is 16, which is attained either for $j=2$ and $k=2$ or for $j=3$ and $k=3$.
 However, for our bound it holds that

 Hence, $c^*_{sn}$ is a strict improvement upon the bound $(4)$ of \citet{SungEtAl:ProblemReduction}.

 We can compute $c^*_{sn}$ in time $\mathcal{O}(ns)$ by recursively using (\ref{Equ:LowerBound}).
 Since the computation of (\ref{Equ:Sungbound}) takes the same asymptotic runtime, our improvement of the bound incurs no increase in computational cost.